 Kate and Chris have both enjoyed successful careers in agribusiness, environmental policy and agricultural research, and while farming would be an opportunity they would realise, as Kate’s aunt always says, “there’s sheep in the blood”.

-Cloven Hills runs single sire records over 1500 stud ewes every year, however 3000 out of the 4000 ewes on Cloven Hills are performance-recorded with full pedigree.
+Cloven Hills runs single sire records for over 4,000 stud ewes every year, however 70% of all ewes are performance-recorded with full pedigree.
+Continually measuring and scoring physical and structural traits on all these ewes and rams builds a robust picture of performance and type.

 Living and working on the farm with their three children, Kate and Chris are passionate about supporting Aussie farmers and the local community.